Everything depends on water.

 For those experienced in the water and wastewater industry, YWWOP will help expand skills, maintain certification and keep up with changing technology.
 For those looking to join the industry, brush up their skills, or join the job market, or those who are simply looking for a new and exciting field to enter, YWWOP can open a range of employment doors.

-Please see individual courses for tuition fees.
+Please see course schedule for registration fees.

-CIRNA-YWWOP funding agreement
+CIRNAC-YWWOP funding agreement

 - The First Nation Government pays, or the First Nation individual pays and submits all receipt to their First Nation Government to be reimbursed.

 - The First Nation Government submits all receipts to our YWWOP Coordinator.

 - Yukon University (on behalf of CIRNAC) reimburses the First Nation Government.

 - Transport costs (mileage at federal rates)

 - Accommodation (hotel)

 - Per diems (meals and incidentals at federal rates)

 PLEASE NOTE: reimbursement is allocated on a first-submitted basis until the yearly funds are extinguished.